jacksonet00/demo-stack/v2/README.md

 - I'm honestly so happy with how this has been going so far.
 Never would have expected it to be this smooth.
 And when I run into issues I'm actually investing the time to fully understand the problem so that I learn more about configuring the stack.

 - I've got the new schema setup and the new mutations added.
 Before moving on to image uploads I'm going to try to get the user mutations working a little better.
 I want to have a full auth setup where you create an account, confirm an email or phone number, login, and then the app can detect who you are based off of your access token.

+- Everything seems to be working, didn't get around to improving the auth system.
+I'll probably get image uploads, pagination, and dataloader working first.
+Then I'll improve the auth before moving on to the deploy system.
+At that same time I'll probably refactor to use `SQLAlchemyObjectType` and `relay`.

+## Handle Image Uploads

+- graphene-file-upload
+- Google Cloud Storage

+**Steps**

+1. Implement graphene-file-upload
+2. Upload files via postman to local folder
+3. Swap out local folder for GCP bucket using google-cloud-storage
+4. Configure bucket permissions
+5. Add profile images to User

+**Stretch**

+6. Layer imigix in front of GCP for resizing

+### Log

+- Currently I've implemented the graphene-file-upload library and I have a local images folder which I can push files to through graphql.
+Next step is to clean up this system a bit and then switch out the local folder for a GCP bucket.